 God Commands Abraham to Offer Isaac

 Having given Abraham a son, the words that God had spoken to Abraham were fulfilled.
 This does not mean that God’s plan stopped here; on the contrary, God’s magnificent plan for the management andof mankind had only just begun, and His blessing of a son to Abraham was but a prelude to His overall management plan.
-At that moment, who knew that God’s battle with Satan had quietly begun when Abraham offered Isaac?
+At that moment, who knew that God’s battle with Satan had quietly begun in the moment when Abraham offered up Isaac?

 God Does Not Care If Man Is Foolish—He Only Asks That Man Be True